Aafrinm9/Sentiment-classification-of-Amazon-reviews-using-BERT/README.md

 To predict the sentiment of user reviews, the following approach was adopted:

 1. **Feature Extraction with BERT**: Utilized BERT to convert textual data into numerical representations.
-BERT captures the context of words in a sentence by considering both preceding and succeeding words, making it highly effective for sentiment analysis tasks. :contentReference[oaicite:0]{index=0}
+BERT captures the context of words in a sentence by considering both preceding and succeeding words, making it highly effective for sentiment analysis tasks. :contentReference[oaicite:0]{index=0}  Note: Check BERT.ipynb for the code

-2. **Classification with Random Forest**: Implemented a Random Forest classifier to predict the sentiment based on BERT's embeddings.
+3. **Classification with Random Forest**: Implemented a Random Forest classifier to predict the sentiment based on BERT's embeddings.
 The dataset was split into training, validation, and testing sets in a 70:15:15 ratio.
+Note: Check RandomForest.ipynb for the code

 ## Results